xpepper/Qixweb/README.md

 Qixweb: a lightweight java web framework
 ======

-*qixweb* is a simple, easy, lightweight framework for building webapps by means of [Application Controllers](http://www.martinfowler.com/eaaCatalog/applicationController.html)
+*qixweb* is a simple, easy, lightweight framework for building webapps by means of [Application Controllers](http://www.martinfowler.com/eaaCatalog/applicationController.html).
+It shields the application domain from web-related layers (stateless protocol, markup UI, ...).

 *qixweb* was born by refactoring a few XP projects from the ground up.
 Its essential elements are: